Get Task List: task.items.getlist

 echo 'Success: ' . print_r($result, true);

-// Your logic for processing data
+// Your data processing logic

 processData($result);